syncweek-react-aad/react-aad/README.md

 ## :cd: Sample application

-If you'd like to see a sample application running, please see the [sample](sample/) application built with Create React App.
+If you'd like to see a sample application running please see the [sample](sample/) application built with Create React App.

 The project can be built with the following steps: